Screenshot: Print production considerations

+These factors require careful attention during the conversion process to ensure optimal print quality.

 Copyright issues

 Some companies believe the use of screenshots is an infringement of copyright on their program, as it is a derivative work of the widgets and other art created for the software.
 Regardless of copyright, screenshots may still be legally used under the principle of fair use in the U.S. or fair dealing and similar laws in other countries.
+Screenshots have also been an object of study in academic research, in fields such as law, media studies, and semiotics.